LindavdGvB/MicrobialGenomics/_episodes/75_visualizing_genomic_regions.md

 > ## Challenge: Is the resistance gene location conserved?
 >
 > Compare the regions, are the genes the same on all regions?
-What differences can you see?.
+What differences can you see?
 >
 >
 > > ## Solution